coldmanck/Cpp-Primer/note.md

 - Making a **member function (of another class)** a friend requires careful structuring of our programs.
 First, **declare** the class which have member function having access to another class.
 Then, **declare** this member function being `class` in *another class*.
 Finally, we can **define** this member function.
 (C++ Primer P.281)
 - However, to make other **classes** and **non-member functions** friend, they don't need to have been declared before.
 (C++ Primer P.281)
 - Even if a `friend` non-member function defined in the class, it should also be declared outside the class to be visible.
-- `Sales_data obj();` declares a function; `Sales_data obj;` define a default initialized `Sales_data` object.
-- Aggregate class (no use): a class is an aggregate if (1) all of its data members are `public` (2) has no constructor (3) has no in-class initializers (4) has no base classes or `virtual` functions.
-We can define this type of class by list intialization: `Data d1 = {0, "David", 1234};` by the order of data member declared inside the class. (no use)
-- A class is literal if it is (1) aggregate class (2) non-aggregate class but meets following restrictions: (a) the data members all must have literal type. (arithmetic types, references, pointers and certain classes) (b) the class must have at least 1 `constexpr` constructor. (c) if a data member has an in-class initializer, the initializer for a member of built-in type must be a constant expression, or if the member has class type, the initializer must use the member's own `constexpr` constructors. (d) The class must use default definition for its destructor.
-- We may not initialize the `static` member inside the class.
-(But `static` member function is OKAY.)
-Instead, we must define and initialize each static data member outside the class body (Header.cpp file is the best). e.g. `double Account::interestRate = initRate();` **Note that even `initRate()` is private member function it's OK.** **`static` member 跟 member function 一樣需要被在 class 外面 define.**
-- However we can still **in-class intialize** the `const static` members, and must do so for `constexpr static` members.

 ## Reference